Skip to main content

 Privacy

-Goose is a local application and all log files are stored locally.
+goose is a local application and all log files are stored locally.
 These logs are never sent to external servers or third parties, ensuring that all data remains private and under your control.

 Session Records